taviroquai/db2graphql/README.md

 * Implements a generic Graphql resolver with a basic API for fast CRUD operations

 ## Limitations/TODO
-* Create an NPM module
 * Only PostgreSQL supported
 * Better database types handling
 * Better database queries optimization
+* Create tests
+* Create an NPM module
 * Move to TypeScript
 * Add more and improve convenient API methods.
 Currently, only:
     1. getPage